 Governmental fund financial statements are reported using the current financial resources measurement focus and modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 All revenues reported in the governmental funds are considered to be available if they are collected within sixty days after year-end.
-Property taxes and interest are considered to be susceptible to accrual.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt and claims and judgments, which are recognized as expenditures to the extent they have matured.
 Capital asset acquisitions are reported as expenditures in the governmental funds and proceeds from general long-term debt and acquisitions under capital leases are reported as other financing sources.